Thailand: Informal economy

-In 2012, it was estimated that informal workers comprised 62.6% of the Thai workforce.
-The Ministry of Labour defines informal workers to be individuals who work in informal economies and do not have employee status under a given country's Labour Protection Act (LPA).
-The informal sector in Thailand has grown significantly over the past 60 years over the course of Thailand's gradual transition from an agriculture-based economy to becoming more industrialised and service-oriented.
-Between 1993 and 1995, ten per cent of the Thai labour force moved from the agricultural sector to urban and industrial jobs, especially in the manufacturing sector.
-It is estimated that between 1988 and 1995, the number of factory workers in the country doubled from two to four million, as Thailand's GDP tripled.
+In 2012, it was estimated that informal workers comprised 62.6% of the workforce.
+The Ministry of Labour defines informal workers as individuals who work in the informal economy and lack employee status under the country's Labour Protection Act.
+The informal sector has grown significantly over the past 60 years during Thailand's gradual transition from an agricultural economy to a more industrialised and service-oriented one.
+Between 1993 and 1995, 10 per cent of the labour force moved from the agricultural sector to urban and industrial jobs, especially in the manufacturing sector.
+It is estimated that between 1988 and 1995, the number of factory workers doubled from two to four million, as the GDP tripled.

-While the Asian financial crisis that followed in 1997 hit the Thai economy hard, the industrial sector continued to expand under widespread deregulation, as Thailand was mandated to adopt a range of structural adjustment reforms upon receiving funding from the IMF and World Bank.
-These reforms implemented an agenda of increased privatisation and trade liberalisation in the country, and decreased federal subsidisation of public goods and utilities, agricultural price supports, and regulations on fair wages and labour conditions.
+While the Asian financial crisis that followed in 1997 hit the economy hard, the industrial sector continued to expand under widespread deregulation, as Thailand was mandated to adopt a range of structural adjustment reforms upon receiving funding from the IMF and World Bank.
+These reforms implemented an agenda of increased privatisation and trade liberalisation, alongside decreased state subsidisation of public goods and utilities, agricultural price supports, and regulations on fair wages and labour conditions.
 Many migrant farmers took jobs in sweatshops and factories with few labour regulations and often exploitative conditions.
-Those that could not find formal factory work, including illegal migrants and the families of rural Thai migrants, are under the regulation imposed by the structural adjustment programmes.
+Those who could not find formal factory work, including undocumented migrants and the families of rural Thai migrants, entered the informal sector shaped by these structural adjustment programmes.
 Scholars argue that the economic consequences and social costs of Thailand's labour reforms in the wake of the 1997 Asian financial crisis fell on individuals and families rather than the state.